1975 Teledyne Titan

 How about the parts?
 The drilled-out component fad of the 1970’s makes this thing look pretty fantastic.
 Campagnolo Nuovo Record stuff looks lovely on its own, and drilling dozens of holes into the brake calipers, levers and chainrings only adds to their appearance.
 The Cinelli Unicanitor plastic saddle furthers the high-tech style for this innovative mid ‘70’s bike.

 We don’t know who originally owned this bike.
 Erich Weiter from Bikes for Kids in Tacoma donated it to our museum collection after finding it in the metal recycling at the dump (check out www.bikesforkids.us if you get the chance).
 What we do know is that we liked the original owners’ style.
 A super high-tech bike with the latest parts.
 A comfortable racing bike with good climbing gears (there’s a 28 tooth cog for hills on that freewheel) and fat tires (28mm wide Michelins from the early ‘80’s were on it when we got it).
-Super long (177.5mm) cranks for a rider who was probably only 5’8” tall.
+There are super long 177.5mm cranks installed on it for a rider who was probably only 5’8” tall.
 The rider, like the bike itself, was ahead of his time.